Trade Licence (for Czech Legal Persons) - Brno EN

 Most business activities are ‘trades‘ (živnosti) which are licensed by trade licensing offices (živnostenské úřady).

-The trade licence most frequently used is the licence for ‘unqualified trade’ (volná živnost).
+The trade licence most frequently used is the licence for an ‘unqualified trade’ (volná živnost).

 To obtain a licence for an unqualified trade, it is necessary to make a notification of the trade at the trade licensing office.